Are you a current Upwork freelancer who works with clients both on and off the Upwork platform?

 On hourly contracts, the work week ends at midnight each Monday (UTC) at which point the client is billed for hours worked during the previous week.

 One important note: Dispute assistance is only available on Fixed Price Direct Contracts and not Hourly Direct Contracts.
 If you think you may require dispute assistance, opt for Fixed Price instead.

 If you select Fixed Price Contract, you will be asked to create a series of milestones and deliverables for the project.
 Your client will be prompted to fund those milestones before each part of the project begins.
 Milestones are a great way of breaking a large project up into smaller steps.

 To request payment for a milestone to go My Jobs > Direct Contracts and find the contract.
 From there you will see an option to Request Payment.

 Funds on Fixed Price projects are not subject to a security period like traditional Upwork contracts.
 Once the client approves the milestone, the money is immediately released.

 Upwork takes a flat 3.4% processing fee on the total contract amount from the freelancer no matter which option you choose.

 Clients pay a 3% processing fee if they pay with a credit card or PayPal.
-They pay a flat $0.50 for each transaction if they use a checking account.

 Both clients and freelancers alike have the option to cancel the contract at any time before funds are released.
 If the contract is canceled, funds in escrow are returned to the client within seven business days using their original form of payment.